daviddalpiaz/stat-online/README.md

 - Synchronous versus Asynchronous?
   - Don't be afraid of asynchronous
-  - Use Zoom for synchronous
+  - Use Zoom for synchronous.
+But this is strongly discouraged, especially for "large" classes.

 ## Video Recording